GuillaumeArp/stores-et-rideaux/README.md

 -----

-The GCP to Dash Pipeline flowchart is described here:
+The GCP to Dash Pipeline flowchart is available here in higher resolution:

 ![sr_gcp_pipeline](https://user-images.githubusercontent.com/48798757/168603995-fdb7a234-33c2-4ebf-8a31-e53c7cd4a519.png)